 Based in Los Angeles, California, Mr. Wesson’s mission is to provide highly personalized fiduciary services with integrity and advocacy on behalf of all entrusted to his care.
 As a licensed and bondable professional fiduciary, he is available to manage the care and/or finances of another person or organization in private and court appointed matters.
-He offers free consultation to assess your needs and how he can be a service to you, your family and your loved ones.
+He offers free consultation to assess your needs and how he can be of service to you, your family, and your loved ones.

-Mr. Wesson is based in Los Angeles, California and serves the surrounding counties as well.
-He is a National Certified Guardian (NCG) and is fully licensed and bondable in the State of California.
-He offers professional fiduciary services across a wide range of practice including Trust and Estate Administration, Private Trustee, Conservator of the Estate, Conservator of the Person, Attorney in Fact, Representative Payee, and Receiverships.
-He also provides financial analysis and preparation for legal disputes, including family law matters.
-He holds a certificate in Professional Fiduciary Management – for Trustees and Conservators, including Trust Accounting – from California State University, Fullerton, in addition to a BA degree with honors from Middlebury College in Vermont.
+Based in Los Angeles, Mr. Wesson is a is fully licensed by California’s Professional Fiduciary Bureau.
+He offers highly personalized professional fiduciary services across a wide range of practice including Trustee (private, court appointed, corporate, charitable), Estate Executor/Administrator, Probate Administrator, Conservator of the Estate, Conservator of the Person, Attorney in Fact, Representative Payee, as well financial analysis for legal disputes.
+He holds a certificate in Professional Fiduciary Management – for Trustees and Conservators – from California State University, Fullerton, in addition to a BA degree with honors from Middlebury College in Vermont.

 disabled family member, giving Mr. Wesson great sensitivity to the special needs of the people he serves.
-In complicated family issues, Mr. Wesson can provide neutral and objective third party services and create a path to resolution or
+In complicated family issues, Mr. Wesson can step in as a neutral and non-judgmental third party and help create a path to resolution or

 Whether private or court appointed, the trustee is bound by the terms of the trust.
-The trustee must administer the trust and safeguard the assets by making prudent decisions regarding investments, real estate and all other assets, while maintaining on open line of communication and reporting with the beneficiaries..
+The trustee must administer the trust and safeguard the assets by making prudent decisions regarding investments, real estate, and all other assets, while maintaining on open line of communication and reporting with the beneficiaries..

 CONSERVATOR OF THE ESTATE: Appointed by Probate Court, the COE is empowered to manage the financial affairs of someone deemed legally incapable of doing this for himself or herself.
 Responsibilities include marshaling all assets, prudent management of investments, real estate management, maintaining insurances and periodic accounting to the court that oversees the conservatorship.